The AME3 Rules

 - They may suggest Improvements for the Arena Backlog or Goals of the Enterprise Backlog but cannot override the decisions of the Enterprise Owner or Owners.

-- All Owners and the Enterprise Owner are Accountable Representative.
+- All Owners and the Enterprise Owner are Accountable Representatives.

 Enterprise System Lead

-- She can also be System Lead for an Arena
+- They can also be System Lead for an Arena.

 Enterprise Owner